 I'm a Member, What Should I Do if I am Ill?

 If you or an enrolled family member are feeling ill and are experiencing non-emergency symptoms, we encourage you to call the Telemedicine number provided on your ID card or in your Membership Guide.
 Allow them to put your mind at ease and guide you back to health as quickly as possible.

-All of our Members have access to Telemedicine, with a $0 consult fee.
+All of our Members have access to Telemedicine, with a 100% Shared Consult Fee.
 You can talk with a physician 24 hours a day, 7 days a week.